cs50nestm/web/brick_breaker/README.md

 # Brick Breaker

 The goal of this project is to code along with the live class (or videos) and add one personal touch, to make it your own.
-This could be changing the colors, changing the number of bricks, or something els.
+This could be changing the colors, changing the number of bricks, or something else.

 <style type="text/css">
 .iframe_container {